All motifs

 Ghosts

-A figure that is present but cannot be touched or addressed directly - the dead, the absent, or the lost made vivid in the speaker's life.
-In Taylor's writing ghosts most often stand in for past relationships, unfinished feelings, and earlier versions of the self that continue to act on the present.
-The image extends to adjacent figures (lingering smoke, mist, the just-departed) that carry the same charge of presence without substance.
+Ghosts are one of the most frequent images in Taylor Swift's songwriting: a figure who is present but cannot be touched or spoken to directly, the dead, the absent, or the lost made vivid in the speaker's life.
+In Taylor's writing ghosts most often stand for past relationships, unfinished feelings, and earlier versions of the self that keep acting on the present.
+The image stretches to take in nearby figures, lingering mist, the just-departed, that carry the same sense of presence without substance.
+The register can darken, as with the memories that feel like weapons in Would've, Could've, Should've, or warm, as with the welcomed grandmother who will not stay dead in marjorie.

 loml